Home - Bookapy Book Preview

 “It’s a walking staff, no more, no less,” Darras replied, offering his staff for examination and keeping patient as there was no way to hurry this.

 “Hmm, very well,” the official nodded and affixed a seal to Darras’s document.
-“Do not lose it, it represents your return warrant.”
+“Do not lose it; it represents your return warrant.”

 “I won’t.
-Thank you,” Darras replied and moved to repack his gear, which had been left upon a table, fitting each thin wooden velvet-draped display unit into its rightful slot.
+Thank you,” Darras replied and moved to repack his gear, which had been left on a table, fitting each thin wooden velvet-draped display unit into its rightful slot.
 He then sat, pushed his arms through the carry straps and heaved himself to his feet before heading in the direction indicated to an exit, just as another traveller arrived.

-“It is rude to stare, Human.
+“It is rude to stare, human.
 Did not your parents teach you this?” the Elf finally spoke, giving Darras his full attention with a baleful glare.

-“They did indeed, though this is my first sight of one of the fair folk so I hope you will forgive me my impudence,” Darras apologised.
+“They did indeed, though this is my first sight of one of the fair folk, so I hope you will forgive me my impudence,” Darras apologised.

 “Ah, I see.
 Where do you hail from?”

-“From Trennet in the Ralketh Kingdom (a Human only realm, though not hostile to other races).”
+“From Trennet in the Ralketh Kingdom (a Human-only realm, though not hostile to other races).”

 “Then welcome to Dorlianath, the Forest Kingdom, home of the Iversi Faire.”